kubevirt/kubevirt/docs/vm-metrics.md

 - It always export all the metrics it knows about, even if the real data is not yet available.
-  Such metrics report the special value [TODO: which one? does this concept exist in kubernetes?] until the real data is available.
+  Such metrics report the special value [TODO: which one? does this concept exist in Kubernetes?] until the real data is available.
   For example, the VM metric `VM.migration.dataTotal` will be always reported even before the first migration was attempted, if ever.